argonne-lcf/inference-endpoints/README.md

 **Note:** To add new models/endpoints, please add the HF-compatible model to the path `/eagle/argonne_tpc/model_weights/` and contact us at [atanikanti@anl.gov] or raise an issue in this repository or via slack, and we will add it promptly.

 ## Inference Execution
-These models run as part of a 12-hour job on **Sophia**, after which the node is released for other tasks.
-The endpoints are acquired and activated when the first query is performed by any group member, and subsequent queries by group members will re-use the running job/endpoint.
+The models are currently run as part of a 12-hour job on **Sophia**.
+The endpoints are dynamically acquired and activated when the first query is performed by any group member, and subsequent queries by group members will re-use the running job/endpoint.

-The persistence capability is available.
+The persistence capability for the inference service is available.
 However, we are internally collecting various usage metrics and will add a persistent endpoint service shortly.

 On Polaris, the models are currently run as part of a debug job with a 1-hour duration.